 2003

-GIA identifies beryllium-diffused sapphires and rubies and chemical vapour deposition (CVD) synthetic diamonds.
+GIA identifies beryllium-diffused sapphires and rubies and chemical vapor deposition (CVD) synthetic diamonds.

 2005

-GIA introduces a cut grade for round brilliant diamonds in the D-to-Z colour range.
+GIA introduces a cut grade for round brilliant diamonds in the D-to-Z color range.

 2007